Do you have a time-sensitive and smaller load that needs transportation?

 The Downsides:

-- Mostly hotshot trucking quotes are decided on a per-mile basis.
+- Mostly trucking quotes are decided on a per-mile basis.
 The rates can keep fluctuating.
 So, you can’t expect a stable income out of this career.

 - You must always be ready as the hotshots have a narrow delivery timeline.